claireattias/Python/README.md

 ### PyBank

-Create a Python script to analyze financial records from financial dataset budget_data.csv
+This activity creates a Python script to analyze financial records (budget_data.csv) by calculating:

-Calculate:

 -The total number of months included in the dataset